oceanprotocol-archive/OEPs/7/README.md

 This scheme presents the following useful properties:
 - It is possible to address the same Asset provided by multiple Service Providers (e.g. an asset is listed on multple marketplaces for sale).
 - It is possible to extend this scheme to sub-Assets by extending the DID path
-- There is no requirment for Assets to be registered on-chain, allowing for efficient off-chain registration of Assets and associated Metadata
+- There is no requirement for Assets to be registered on-chain, allowing for efficient off-chain registration of Assets and associated Metadata

 ## Change Process